-If you’re looking for a fail-safe outing this Autumn, bottomless brunch is always a strong contender, particularly if you want to make the most out of your money while getting a little bit sloshed.
+If you’re looking for a fail-safe outing year round, bottomless brunch is always a strong contender, particularly if you want to make the most out of your money while getting a little bit sloshed.
 We’ve put together the ultimate guide to bottomless brunch in Manchester, so you can spend less time researching and more time summoning a refill!
 Prosecco, please!

 Need another excuse to hang out with the Boy Toy gang?
-Not only are they hosting their sell-out Boy Toy brunch, but the guys are also teaming up with some of London and Manchester’s best Drag Queens for a seriously fun Buff Bingo Bottomless Brunch.
+Not only are they hosting their sell-out Boy Toy brunch, but the guys are also teaming up with some of London and Manchester’s best drag queens for a seriously fun Buff Bingo Bottomless Brunch at On Bar.

 2. Cottonopolis, Northern Quarter

-Infusing Japanese dishes with the pinnacle of British culture (getting sozzled!), Cottonopolis offers bottomless brunch on Saturdays from 10am to 3pm.
-With a choice of Prosecco, Mimosas, Bellinis and Bloody Marys, the brunch is a pretty affordable one, with just a £25 fee for your bottomless booze.
+Infusing Japanese dishes with the pinnacle of British culture (getting sozzled!), Cottonopolis offers bottomless brunch on Saturdays from 10am to 3pm, with a choice of Prosecco, Mimosas, Bellinis and Bloody Marys.

 3. Manahatta, Deansgate

 Served every Saturday and Sunday between 11am and 4pm, guests can choose from traditional brunch options such as pancakes, eggs, and full English.
-If you’re feeling peckish, there’s also a £5 upgrade option to swap the brunch for main plates such as steak frites, Katsu curry or a burger.
+If you’re feeling peckish, there’s also an upgrade option to swap the brunch for main plates such as steak frites, Katsu curry or a burger.

+Get your Poker Faces ready for this one!
 Consider yourself quite the Gaga fan?
 Celebrate the Queen of Pop with a bottomless brunch and show, hosted by the world’s best Lady Gaga impersonator herself, Donna Marie.
-Featuring four whole hours of fun, guests will be treated to an incredible live performance by Donna Marie – of course, featuring tons of Gaga hits – as well as a choice of brunch dishes which includes smoked salmon, bacon BLT bagels, pancakes and more.
+Featuring four whole hours of fun, Go Gaga Brunch will treat guests to an incredible live performance by Donna Marie – of course, featuring tons of Gaga hits – as well as a choice of brunch burgers.

-Alongside all that, guests will receive 1.5 hours of bottomless bubbles and Mimosas, with DJs, Drag performances and more taking place throughout the afternoon.
-The event will take place at Impossible Manchester throughout the year, and tickets are on sale now.
+Alongside all that, guests will receive one-and-a-half hours of bottomless bubbles and Mimosas, with DJs, drag performances and more taking place throughout the afternoon.
+This Manchester bottomless brunch will take place at The Bread Shed throughout the year, and tickets are on sale now.

 One of the Northern Quarter’s coolest brunch spots, The Pen & Pencil is a diverse venue that’s fun whatever day you visit.
 The ‘all-inclusive free-flow brunch’ takes place on the last Saturday of every month and has a bit of a USP compared to other restaurants.
-Not only are the drinks bottomless, but guests can also enjoy bottomless plates during their brunch – making it well worth the £40 per person price tag.
+Not only are the drinks bottomless, but guests can also enjoy bottomless plates during their brunch.
 Simply choose a brunch plate and a drink, finish them, and start over!

 Coming through with our kinda bottomless brunch, Crazy Pedro’s is putting their epic slices to good use – with both bottomless drinks and slices on offer.
 Available every single day, guests of the Bridge Street venue can soak up the sun in the great outdoors (or seek refuge inside!), with an array of pizza toppings on offer, and free-flowing cocktails, beers, and Prosecco up for grabs.